insight-creative/hillestadheating.com/content/_index.md

     button_text:
     open_in_new_tab: false
 intro:
-  heading: Over 45 Years of HVAC and Sheet Metal Experience
+  heading: Trusted HVAC Professionals Since 1988
-  body: "Tarkenton Brothers Heating and Sheet Metal is a locally owned business that sells and services HVAC systems and installs complete HVAC ductwork for residential and commercial customers.
+  body: "Hillestad Heating and Cooling Systems is a HVAC Company in Lodi, WI.
+We sell and service HVAC systems and install complete HVAC ductwork for residential and commercial customers.
 We proudly represent the Bryant line of residential heating and cooling products.
-We service most makes and models of gas furnaces, boilers, air conditioners, humidifiers and air cleaners.
-Our technicians attend regular classes and training to keep up with the newest equipment and technology in the HVAC and duct metal fabrication fields."
+We service most makes and models of gas furnaces, boilers, air conditioners, humidifiers and air cleaners."
   image: knope-heating-and-air-conditioning
   image_alt: Bryant service repairmen meeting with client and looking and furnaces and air conditioning units
   button: